digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 You can instantiate it as many times as required and target different cluster configurations and environments.
 For more information, please visit the official [Terraform Modules](https://www.terraform.io/docs/language/modules/index.html) documentation page.

 ## What's Next

+To help you start very quickly, as well as to demonstrate the basic functionality of Flux, this example uses  a single cluster, synced from one Git repository and branch.
+There are many options available depending on your setup and what the final goal is.
+You can create as many Git Repository resources as you want, that point to different repositories and/or branches (for example, a separate branch per environment).
+You can find more information and examples on the Flux CD [Repository Structure Guide](https://fluxcd.io/docs/guides/repository-structure).

 Flux supports other Controllers, such as the following, which you can configure and enable: